Rolex Rolco 9ct Pink Gold 1933

 Large Sized 25mm Diameter Case, Excluding the Correct Unsigned Rolex Crown

-High Quality Black Alligator Strap and Pink Gold-Plated Buckle
+High Quality Black Leather Strap and Plain Pink Gold-Plated Buckle

 All In Absolutely Stunning Condition From Every Aspect

 VGWL 12 Months’ Written Warranty*